 How To Treat Dark Spots Like A Derm

-Dr. Jessica Wu explained that “Dark spots are caused by overactive melanocytes (the skin cells that produce pigment).
-This may be triggered by UV rays from the sun, hormones, heat or excess irritation from products or procedures (such as laser).
+Dr. Wu explained that “Dark spots are caused by overactive melanocytes (the skin cells that produce pigment).
+This may be triggered by UV rays from the sun, hormones, heat, or excess irritation from products or procedures (such as laser).
 Recently, studies have shown that stress, and blue light from device screens, can also cause uneven pigmentation.”
 Yup, even your Netflix addiction could be harming your skin.

-As heat is another major contributor to dark spots, Dr. Jessica Wu explains “I advise my patients to avoid heat if possible.
+As heat is another major contributor to dark spots, Dr. Wu explains, “I advise my patients to avoid heat if possible.
 Avoid hot showers and keep your face cool with a cold, damp towel if you go into a sauna or while exercising.”
 Finally, she recommends “Getting a blue light filter for your devices.
 I turn on the blue light filter on my Samsung phone to protect my eyes and my skin.”

 How To Treat Dark Spots

-Think FAST: Dr. Jessica Wu states that “If your spots are new, there’s a good chance they may respond to gentle skin-brightening treatments containing ingredients such as arbutin and niacinamide (a type of vitamin B).
+Think FAST: Dr. Wu states that “If your spots are new, there’s a good chance they may respond to gentle skin-brightening treatments containing ingredients such as arbutin and niacinamide (a type of vitamin B).
 You can find niacinamide in Olay Regenerist Luminous Anti-Ageing Skin Tone Serum, $18, and the Eve Lom White Advanced Brightening Serum, $155.”
 We’re also obsessed with Drunk Elephant’s C-Firma Day Serum, $80, which contains antioxidant-rich, brightening agent vitamin C.

 Existing dark spots: “If your spots have been there more than six months, try proven spot-lightening ingredients such as vitamin C and alpha-hydroxy acids.”
 She recommends the “Ren Skincare Ready Steady Glow Daily AHA Tonic, $32, which contains lactic acid and azelaic acid precursors (normally available only by prescription).”
-Dr. Jessica Wu also recommends going to your dermatologist and asking for “tranexamic acid, found in Lytera 2.0, $155,” which is only available via prescription.
+Dr. Wu also recommends going to your dermatologist and asking for “tranexamic acid, found in Lytera 2.0, $155,” which is only available via prescription.

-Stubborn AF dark spots: Dr. Jessica Wu explains that “For my patients with stubborn spots, I may prescribe a short course of intermittent hydroquinone and a prescription retinoid, either alone or as a pre-procedure treatment.”
+Stubborn AF dark spots: Dr. Wu explains that “For my patients with stubborn spots, I may prescribe a short course of intermittent hydroquinone and a prescription retinoid, either alone or as a pre-procedure treatment.”
 However, she adds that “Those with fair skin respond best to laser, while I prefer using chemical peels on my patients with deeper skin tones.
 I find that I have more precise control with peels vs. laser, and peels don’t create excess heat that may lead to post-procedure pigmentation.”

-Let us know what skin concern you’d like us to write about next, in the comments below.
+Let us know what skin concern you’d like us to write about next in the comments below.